justinjest/python-essentials/assignments/01IntroToPython.md

 ### **Setup**

 Your homework for this and some future assignments will use a special python homework repository, so that it can be submitted using git.
 That repository is [here.](https://github.com/Code-the-Dream-School/python_homework)  Click on the link, and carefully **follow the instructions in the README**.
 You will then have your own copy of the repository, connected to your GitHub account.
 You create the program files for the homework in the root of that repository.
-For each assignment, you create a separate git branch.
+For each assignment, you create a separate git branch (e.g. `git checkout -b lesson1`).
 When you have completed your assignment, you add and commit your changes in that branch, push it to your GitHub, and create a pull request for that branch.
 You provide a link to that pull request when you submit your homework.
 Your instructor will review it, approving or requesting changes.
 Once your instructor has approved the pull request, you can merge it.

 ### **Step 1: Complete the Coding Tasks**